M-Asim-Javed/Telomere-to-telomere_genome_analysis_workflow/README.md

 # Telomere to telomere genome assembly of *Plasmodiophora brassicae*

-Bioinformatics workflow and script for the telomere to telomere genomic analysis of clubroot pathogen *Plasmodiophora brassicae*
+Bioinformatics workflow for the telomere to telomere genome analysis of clubroot pathogen *Plasmodiophora brassicae*

 PacBio Hifi and Oxford Nanopore reads were utilized for hybrid genome assembly using Hifiasm.